stdlib-js/stdlib/tools/links/create/README.md

 ### Notes

-* If invoked without command-line arguments, the CLI will interactively prompt for argument input.
+* If invoked without a URI, the CLI will interactively prompt for argument input.

 </section>